CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

     - *Practical Data Skills Workshop*: October 2nd - October 3rd
     - *Practical Software Skills Workshop*: October 3rd - October 4th

     **Costs/Funding/Registration**: A fee of $40 US for each workshop ($80 US total if attending both) covers facility setup and administrative costs, as well as AM and PM refreshment breaks.
 Participants are responsible for all costs associated with their attendance (travel, lodging, meals, etc.).
-The workshop fee will cover There will be an optional luncheon between the workshops on Thursday October 4 at a cost of $20 US.
+    There will be an optional luncheon between the workshops on Thursday October 4 at a cost of $20 US.